 Manage Microsoft 365 user accounts

 You can manage Microsoft 365 user accounts in several different ways, depending on your configuration.
-You can manage user accounts in the Microsoft 365 admin center, PowerShell, in Active Directory Domain Services (AD DS), or in the Azure Active Directory (Azure AD) admin portal.
+You can manage user accounts in the Microsoft 365 admin center, PowerShell, in Active Directory Domain Services (AD DS), or in the Microsoft Entra admin center.

 Plan for where and how you will manage your user accounts

 Where and how you can manage your user accounts depends on the identity model you want to use for your Microsoft 365.
 The two overall models are cloud-only and hybrid.